-Setup: Hosting on GitHub
+W01 Setup: Tools – Hosting – GitHub Repository

 Overview

 The purpose of this setup activity is to establish a remote repository that will render and serve web pages to clients.
-This class uses the GitHub platform to host your course work and the GitHub Pages service to render your work as a normal, client requested website.
+This class uses the GitHub platform to host your coursework and the GitHub Pages service to render your work as a normal, client-requested website.

 Instructions